c64scene-ar/64k-ought-to-be-enough/README.md

 ![55 segments](https://lh3.googleusercontent.com/79ypCtlpOuPHhS3RdXH1V_nHrbzYv9vFna60h_ribbU595KMMsaMokmi2jG7UVKSy3D874n2YMW0s7vQ3f-R8gOvO7q88p1PVZ38bUkgLNR9u9l8Nh1ipv4Se1GWlHi704TKYAAGjnY)

-So I created 110 (55 + 55) primitives:
+So we have 110 (55 + 55) primitives:

-  * 55 primities to turn on each segment
+  * 55 primitives to turn on each segment
-  * and 55 primities to turn them off
+  * and 55 primitives to turn them off

 Each letter consists of a 64-bit bitset containing the 55 segments.